TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-agfailure-unable-to-failover.md

 ## **Recommended Steps**

 - Ensure that the **[ NT AUTHORITY\SYSTEM account is granted required privilege](https://support.microsoft.com/help/2847723/cannot-create-a-high-availability-group-in-microsoft-sql-server-2012)** on all the replicas of the AG.
 - Watch from the cluster manager while you do the failover.
-Does the IP address and Network name come online?
-If not, please resolve the IP or network name issues.
+Do the IP address and network name come online?
+If not, resolve the IP or network name issues.